ldutoit/QC_Zoo_Workshop/remove_adapters.md

 done
 ```

-The computer does not care but make sure it make sense to you.
+The computer does not care but make sure it makes sense to you.

 Let's get back to our adapters, we want to apply the cutadapt command to remove adapters to each of the 8 files at once: